Blakkis/Wastadium/README.md

 (Models are included in the blend directory)

-inspiration comes from an old game called "TapanKaikki" by ErrorFree This is was really great project to work on
+inspiration comes from an old game called "TapanKaikki" by ErrorFree This is was really great project to work on.
 I only did one campaign for game which is fairly challenging

 # Gameplay demo (video)